kehantan/labbook/docs/assays/plaque.rst

 Plaque assay
 ============

-Plaque assay is used to quantify the virus titer in a virus sample.
+* Plaque assay is used to quantify the virus titer in a virus sample.
 I seperate this protocol into different sections, each section indicates that after that procedure was completed, you need to wait until another day to proceed to the next section.
+* This protocol demonstrate plaque assay in 6 well plate.
+For plaque in 12 well plate, the procedures are the same, just the volume of liquids and reagents used are different.

 Section 1 - Trypsininse, cell count, seed cells
 -----------------------------------------------